 Kyle McCullough, who is opposing Jackson Miller, lives in Manassas City with his wife, Lina, and two teenage sons and works as a senior programmer at the American Type Culture Collections (ATCC) in Manassas.
 Facebook

-The MMPCDC will work hard over the next six months to get Don and Kyle elected.
+The MMPCDC will work hard to get Don and Kyle elected on November 3, 2015.
 We encourage local Democrats to donate to and volunteer for Don’s and Kyle’s campaigns.
 Please use the links above to learn more about these candidates and to contact their campaigns.

 Congratulations to Ken Elston for winning election to the Manassas City Council!
 See swearing in ceremony Ken Elston swearing in ceremony